m-rand/myBooks/README.md

 All results are displayed in a lazy list with book covers loaded asynchronously using [NetworkImage](https://stackoverflow.com/a/64416344).
 When no cover is available, a „photo“ placeholder is used.

+Searching and fetching data from server is live with 1s time interval.

 ——

 This demo is inspired by [Combine networking with a hint of SwiftUI](https://engineering.nodesagency.com/categories/ios/2020/03/16/Combine-networking-with-a-hint-of-swiftUI) blog post.